The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 In other words, if the fact is called “uniqueid” then users will expect it to be unique, and will blame facter when it’s not unique; but if the fact is called “hostid” then users will be receptive to the idea that facter merely copies what the OS reports, and facter is not responsible for making it unique.

-#8 Updated by Paul Nasrat almost 4 years ago
+#8 Updated by Paul Nasrat about 4 years ago

 - Subject changed from uniqueid not unique enough to Rename uniqueid hostid